iag0/iag0.github.io/_posts/blog/2015-07-30-on-becoming-a-body-combat-instructor.markdown

 ### Crazy idea!
 If you have seen me, I am the most unlikely candidate for becoming a gym instructor.
 I am just the average of the average of the Bangalore working class.
-I was the book that was going to be judged mostly by its cover.
+In this domain, I  was the book that was going to be judged mostly by its cover.
 And if being questioned by the fitness fraternity was not enough, some friends were disheartened at my pursuit of lesser things.
 Now, I did not want to be an instructor, I just thought it would be really challenging to survive the bootcamp.
-And the rare cosmic alignment of planets that I did pass the assessment, there would be another video submission that would totally prevent me from becoming an instructor.
+And in the event of a rare cosmic alignment of planets leading to me passing assessment, there would be another video submission that would totally prevent me from becoming an instructor.
 There are not many things in my life that I have chosen for myself.
 Being an engineer was my destiny ( so says my dad.
-Pros and Cons in some other post).
+Pros and Cons in some other post ).
 Education is not a choice either ( a privilege rather  ).
 But if I think honestly, this was one thing no one wanted me to, no one needed me to do.
-Something that I could might as well just skip and forget about it.
+Something that I might as well just skip and forget about it.
 And turns out that just made me want to do it even more.

 ### BodyCombat bootcamp
 Surviving the bootcamp was going to be hard.
+Two whole days filled with drilss, technique sessions, back to back practice; in short, it is physicall intense.
-The expectation is to cross over from the following aspect of the class to the leading aspect.
-Execution of movements needed to be correct, to be delivered with right cues with the music.But I was lucky enough to pass the module.
+On top of it all their expectation is to cross over from the following aspect of the class to the leading aspect.
+Execution of movements needed to be correctly delivered with right cues on the beat.
+But somehow I passed it.
 The happiness of it all and the swag in my walk would last one whole week, after which I got a taste of actually presenting just 2 tracks.
 That is 15 minutes of stage time and about 20% of the workout.

 ### Shit gets real
 Loud music, club lights, shortness of breath and a little bit of nausea.
 That summarizes